Health & insurance

 - Check bottled water seals are intact at purchase.

-- Avoid fresh juices at street stalls – they may have been watered down.
+- Avoid fresh juices – they may have been watered down.

 - Boiling water is the most efficient method of purifying.